acevedo-s/Transfer-and-confusion-deep-learning-on-frustrated-spin-systems/README.md

 Codes written by Santiago Acevedo (acevedo-s in Github):

--- Honey-IsingJ2-AF-ML-T.c runs 400 independent Monte carlo simulations of the J1-J2 Ising model on the honeycomb lattice.
+-- Honey-IsingJ2-AF-ML-T.c runs several independent Monte carlo simulations of the J1-J2 Ising model on the honeycomb lattice.
 It calculates the main thermodynamics and exports both thermodinamics and raw configurations.

 -- Honeycomb_Dense.ipynb  Dense feed forward neural network that makes the classification from Fig.2 in our work.